How much protein should you eat?

 We recommend that you choose unprocessed meat, poultry, seafood, eggs and/or dairy as protein sources.
 Consuming animal products helps ensure that you receive all of the essential amino acids your body needs.6

 Lacto-ovo vegetarian low-carbohydrate diets are a definitive option, and even vegan low-carbohydrate diets are possible.
-However, consistently meeting protein and other nutrient needs can be challenging for vegans, in particularly those who eat very-low-carb or ketogenic diets.7
+However, consistently meeting protein and other nutrient needs can be challenging for vegans, in particular those who eat very-low-carb or ketogenic diets.7

 Protein intake per meal